 Another way of relating to the Bible is to understand it.
 The purpose of the Bible is to inspire and direct us in our relationship with our Lord God, who inspired its original writing.
 The word of God has been entrusted to us so that it can be incarnated in us.

 We should let the whole Bible speak for itself.
 By attempting to uphold the Bible, we are designating some other norm as the final arbiter.
-We are subjecting different Holy Scriptures to that standard, be it of historical or scientific accuracy or human will.
+We are subjecting different Holy Scriptures to that standard, be it historical, scientific, or human will.

-Scripture’s teachings should serve as our gold standard.
+Scripture’s teachings, from the Old Testament and New Testament, should serve as our gold standard.
 The difficulty in presenting biblical proof is that people are sinful and limited.
 They must, however, evaluate any evidence presented for the Christian faith’s integrity.

 Once more, it establishes some human norm as the supreme authority.
 Although evidence acquired from other sources may be helpful, it does not provide convincing arguments for Christianity’s veracity.